bevy-cheatbook/bevy-cheatbook/src/programming/system-sets.md

 {{#include ../code013/src/programming/system_sets.rs:configure}}
 ```

-Anything you add to the set will automatically be applied to all systems
-belonging to the set.

-A system can belong to multiple different sets, and will inherit all the
-properties from all of them.
-You can also add additional properties to
-individual systems.

-All of this combined gives you a lot of flexibility and control over how your systems run.

-## Usage Advice

-The main use case of system sets is to group together related systems, so you can
+The main use case of named system sets is for logical organization, so that you
-manage them more easily as a group.
+can manage your systems and refer to the whole group.

 Some examples:
  - A set for all your audio-related systems, so you can disable them all if sound is muted.
  - A set for all your touchscreen input systems, so you can disable them all if there is no touchscreen.
  - A set for all your input handling systems, so you can order them to run before gameplay systems.
+ - A set for all your gameplay systems, so that they only run during the in-game [state][cb::state].

 ### With Plugins

-System sets are also very useful together with [plugins][cb::plugin].
+Named sets are also very useful together with [plugins][cb::plugin].
 When you are writing
 a plugin, you can expose (make `pub`) some system set types, to allow users of your
 plugin to control how things in your plugin run, or how their things run in relation to
 your plugin.
 This way, you don't have to expose any of your individual systems.